SebastienCoste/AWS-lambdas-python/README.md

 │   │   ├── service
 │   │   │   ├── \*Manager.py            : managers of AWS' services like Lambda, IAM
 │   │   ├── resource
-│   │   │   ├── defaultConf.json        : contains every general values like arn of policyes, general roles for lambda creation
+│   │   │   ├── defaultConf.json        : contains every general values like arn of policies,
+│   │   │                                   general roles for lambda creation
 │   │   │   ├── privateConf.json        : not on GitHub: contains private data
 │   │   │   ├── privateConfExample.json : list of every field of privateConf.json with mock data
 │   ├── deploy
 │   │   ├── Deploy.py                   : Run this to deploy the project
 │   │   │   ├── resources
-│   │   │   │   ├── deployConfig.json   : contains what's needed to configure the deployer, like lambda's validation config
+│   │   │   │   ├── deployConfig.json   : contains what's needed to configure the deployer,
+│   │   │                                   like lambda's validation config
 │   │   ├── service
 │   │   │   ├── \*.py                   : services needed by the deployer
 │   ├── iam                             : actually unused right now ;-)